Learn to DJ – The complete beginners guide!

 Getting started as a DJ is not the commitment it once was and with the introduction of modern technologies like music streaming it has become much more accessible.

 DJs need equipment that allows the playback of at least two different pieces of music simultaneously.
 Traditionally, this meant having two separate bits of kit, or ‘decks’.
-Today these devices range from USB multiplayers to DJ software controllers or even laptops and smartphones, with entry-level controllers being the most popular choice for beginners.
+Today these devices range from USB multiplayers to DJ software controllers or even laptops and smartphones, with beginners most often choosing entry-level controllers.

 Decks